AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-09-25-unity-cicd-one-time-setup/unity-cicd-one-time-setup.md

 - **UNITY_EMAIL**: Your Unity login email address.
 - **UNITY_LICENSE**: The contents of the _.ulf_ file which can found at _**C:\ProgramData\Unity\Unity_lic.ulf**_.
 - **UNITY_PASSWORD**: Your Unity login password.
-- **MATCH_PASSWORD**: This is an additional layer of security required for encrypting/decrypting certificates.
+- **MATCH_PASSWORD**: This is required for encrypting/decrypting certificates.
 - **MATCH_REPOSITORY**: The name of the private GitHub repository that will store our certificates in the format `organization/repository`.
 - **MATCH_DEPLOY_KEY**: This is the private part of the SSH key we created in the private repository to store our certificates. _If using 1Password makes sure the key is unencrypted._

-I recommend adding these secrets at the organisation level so that we can reuse them across multiple projects.
-We can then selectively grant access to each secret for specific repositories.
+If you can, I recommend adding these secrets at the organisation level so that you can reuse them across multiple projects.
+You can then selectively grant access to each secret for specific repositories.

 ## Conclusion

-This one-time setup paves the way for a streamlined Unity CI/CD pipeline.
-Stay tuned for the next steps in our journey.
-Happy coding!!
+We are now finished with the one time setup that we need to add CI/CD to our Unity projects.
+In the next part, we will set up the GitHub Actions workflow to build and deploy our Unity project.

 ## References